waltherg/distributable_docker_sql_on_hadoop/README.md

 decides in a leader/follower fashion what the current consensus state is:

 - ZooKeeper server
-    - Run three servers so that a majority can be found in replicated mode
+    - Run three servers so that a majority / quorum can be found in replicated mode

 #### References